-With the strength of its initial partners' experience in providing recovery support services as well as being PRSS Providers, SRC has the capacity and ability to provide a range of recovery-oriented services that can be expanded to reach our targeted communities on a deeper scale.
+With the strength of its partners' experience in providing recovery support services as well as being PRSS Providers, SRC has the capacity and ability to provide a range of recovery- oriented services that can be expanded to reach our targeted communities on a deeper scale.
 True recovery is about much more than whether someone is taking a substance or not.
 It is about a person's life: physical, psychological, spiritual, and practical.
 It can be about healing the hurts of the past and finding an attractive future and they believe in.
 SRC will be a strong advocate for those in recovery and those impacted by substance use.

 From advocating for better public transportation with lawmakers to ensure that people can get to treatment providers to providing a network of services and supports-SRC plans to address the full spectrum of substance use problems, from harmful use to chronic conditions.
-Through education, communities are strengthened by recovery-oriented activities that can prevent inappropriate substance use before it occurs.
-Education also raises awareness about the disease and SRC believes there is a need for a dynamic recovery community that provides: Shared experience and understanding; An 'all pathways to recovery', self-defined recovery philosophy; and a vehicle through which to challenge stigma, discrimination, and prejudice.
+Through education, communities are strengthened by recovery-oriented activities that can prevent addictive behaviors and mental crises from occurring.